HRTCloudDemo/HRTCloudDemo.github.io/_labs/003/index.markdown

     the number of translated words in "words" and the number of characters in "characters".
   - in case of errors during the call resolve with an error message according to the pattern found in the catch clause in "src/detect-language.js"
-- use the "ibmcloud fn action" command above to install the action after you have changed the code
+- use the "ibmcloud fn action" command above or the [Cloud Functions Web-UI](https://cloud.ibm.com/functions) to update the action after you have changed the code

 ## Test your pipeline with various languages
 Test your translation pipeline with some examples from different languages.